FloRich/uni-due-visual-study-planer/README.md

 # Project: Course Insights

-A tool that helps students decide which subjects they can take for a semester by providing visual analysis of the study program.
+This project helps students decide which subjects they can take for a semester by providing visual analysis of the study program.

 # Getting Started